Completed a basic writing course, Completed at least 12 college credits, GPA of 2.75 or higher

 Carlow College, founded in 1793, is one of Ireland's oldest educational institutions.
 There are approximately 800 students which allows for small classes.

 All students are required to take “The Irish Experience” (3 credits), which provides an introduction to the history, culture, and people of Ireland and combines classroom presentations and discussions with guided and independent field trips.
-Students then select from an approved list of three to four additional courses in the humanities and social sciences.
+Students then select from an approved listof three to four additional courses in the humanities and social sciences.
+Summer students enroll in two courses: Irish Literature and the Irish Experience for a total of 6 credits.

 All students accepted into a semester-long Study Abroad program are required to take the Madison College one credit online course titled "Perspectives on Study Abroad".
 This course is designed as an introduction to and support of residence and study in another country.
 Students will learn cultural theories, learning styles, cross-cultural communication skills, and strategies for development of cross-cultural competencies.
 Students will participate in activities designed to increase their cultural awareness, cross-cultural sensitivity, and own adaptability to another culture.
 The course will facilitate the intense learning process that occurs when individuals are placed in a new cultural context and will challenge students to explore their own cultural assumptions.